hpi-sam/BP2018HG1/meeting-protocols/2019-01-10-Retrospective.md

 Action Points:

-* Luise möchte sich mal an Elija und Tobito ranmachen
+* Luise to work more on Elija and Tobito
 * Motivation and Teambuilding
 * Get Chris to do a Bachelor Thesis Workshop with us
 * Focus more on cool, exiting, research relevant stuff